 The whole philosophy involves minimizing the negative features and enhancing the positive features of your specific face type.

 Face types include: Oval, Long, Round, Heart-shaped and Square.The ideal face type is the Oval face and the aim is to adjust the other types to look more like the Oval face.

 Questions To Ask While Shopping For Your New Smile

 Does the smile complement your face?

 Does the smile say what you want it to say?

-Many smile types exists, with the biggest difference being the arrangement of the front teeth and angles of the teeth corners.
+Many smile types exist, with the biggest difference being the arrangement of the front teeth and angles of the teeth corners.
 Sharp corners generally represent a more square look (dominant / male) where round means more feminine or soft.
 The following are the most popular ones:

 Most smiles need more length due to tooth wear that happens with age and teeth grinding or clenching.
 As we age changes happen that play a big role in the overall aesthetic appearance of our teeth.
 Colour changes(more dull and yellow) and shortening of the teeth are the most obvious ones, but can easily be corrected.

 By adding length or just by making the front centrals slightly longer than the laterals, you can easily take years off a worn down smile.
 Also see our blog post on adding length to your smile.